What is mycophenolate?

 - Patients older than 65 may be at increased risk of some side effects, especially infections and gastrointestinal bleeding.

-- People who have had ulcers or other serious gastrointestinal conditions should talk with their doctors before taking this medicine.
+- People who have had stomach ulcers or other serious gastrointestinal conditions should talk with their doctors before taking this medicine.

 Less common or rare possible side effects